 Lab sites made possible through the generous support from:

 We continue to mobilize resources to address the climate and culture needs of each individual school in the district.
 With a diverse student body, it is important to consider the different needs of our students and community at large.
 Through various partnerships, we are working on addressing learning needs and restorative justice initiatives.
 These are vital to focusing on the achievements of individual groups in the district.
 We are currently working with Lincoln, Downer, Montalvin K-8 and Verde K-8, but we are looking at expanding district wide.
+Our work further extends into the community with the convening of intergenerational Black Village Network.

 LEARNER CENTERED DESIGN